-One of the most exciting new avenues of enquiry that the ability to measure amide I protein spectroscopy in H_2O opens up is the ability to study systems in vivo.
-This has been an active area of study since the first demonstration of the method, with studies focussing on measuring 2D-IR spectra of proteins in blood serum. ^{13, 36-37, 41, 46, 81}
+One of the most exciting new avenues of inquiry that the ability to measure amide I protein spectroscopy in $H_2O$ opens up is the ability to study systems in vivo.
+This has been an active area of study since the first demonstration of the method, with studies focusing on measuring the 2D-IR spectra of proteins in blood serum.13,36,37,41,46,80

-The analysis of blood serum is technically challenging because it consists of a complex mixture of many proteins in an aqueous matrix, that also contains lipids, sugars, ions and nucleic acids.
+The analysis of blood serum is technically challenging because it consists of a complex mixture of many proteins in an aqueous matrix that also contains lipids, sugars, ions, and nucleic acids.
 However, the fact that blood serum encounters most of the major organs in the body means that it has the potential to provide a chemical snapshot of metabolic processes and so could provide useful data on patient health or an early warning of disease onset.
-The protein component in particular has been shown to fluctuate in terms of composition and the concentration ratios of certain proteins in the event of ill health.
-13 This presents an opportunity for 2D-IR to contribute to biofluid diagnostics because measuring protein concentrations currently requires antibody panels, which cannot address large numbers of proteins and must be directed towards certain biomedical questions rather than providing a general screening tool.

-Vibrational spectroscopy in general is attractive as a means of biofluid analysis because, in principle each protein provides a distinct, secondary-structure-related, amide I band. $^{25-27, 83}$ However, absorption spectroscopy of biofluids has required sample drying to remove the H_2O contribution while reliable mixture analysis using IR absorption has proved elusive due to the broad overlapping nature of the bands of different proteins.
-This highlights a potential advantage for 2D-IR spectroscopy because of its abilities to bypass the H_2O problem, produce a structure-specific 2D signature for each protein and also offer better resolution via the slight band narrowing in comparison to IR absorption spectroscopy mentioned above.
+The protein component, in particular, has been shown to fluctuate in terms of composition and the concentration ratios of certain proteins in the event of ill health.
+This presents an opportunity for 2D-IR to contribute to biofluid diagnostics because measuring protein concentrations currently requires antibody panels, which cannot address large numbers of proteins and must be directed toward certain biomedical questions rather than providing a general screening tool.
+Vibrational spectroscopy, in general, is attractive as a means of biofluid analysis because, in principle, each protein provides a distinct, secondary-structure-related amide I band.25-27,81 However, absorption spectroscopy of biofluids has required sample drying to remove the H2O contribution, while reliable mixture analysis using IR absorption has proved elusive due to the broad overlapping nature of the bands of different proteins.
+This highlights a potential advantage for 2D-IR spectroscopy because of its abilities to bypass the H2O problem, produce a structure-specific 2D signature for each protein, and also offer better resolution via the slight band narrowing in comparison to IR absorption spectroscopy mentioned above.

-In a study of the 2D-IR spectrum of blood serum, it was shown that clear resolution of amide I bands from the majority serum albumin protein, which makes up between 43-70% of the protein content, 84 and that due to the γ -globulins, which constitute the remainder of the proteinaceous fraction.
-13 The separation of these signals was facilitated by the fact that serum albumin is largely α -helical in terms of structural composition while the globulins contain a large proportion of β -sheet structures, but a similar result was not possible using IR absorption spectroscopy.
-In a demonstration of the potential relevance of 2D-IR to biofluid analysis, the albumin and globulin peak amplitudes were used to determine the albumin to globulin concentration ratio (AGR).
-13 The AGR has been shown to vary in the presence of disease as well as with metabolic activity and so provides a useful piece of diagnostic data.
-It was determined that the accuracy to which the AGR could be established with 2D-IR (±4%) was larger than that from laboratory assays (±1%), but the lack of complex sample preparation showed that the potential exists for this to be a realistic screening approach.
+In a study of the 2D-IR spectrum of blood serum, it was shown that clear resolution of amide I bands from the majority serum albumin protein, which makes up between 43% and 70% of the protein content, and that due to the y-globulins, which constitute the remainder of the proteinaceous fraction, is possible.
+The separation of these signals was facilitated by the fact that serum albumin is largely a-helical in terms of structural composition while the globulins contain a large proportion of $\beta$ -sheet structures, but a similar result was not possible using IR absorption spectroscopy.
+In a demonstration of the potential relevance of 2D-IR to biofluid analysis, the albumin and globulin peak amplitudes were used to determine the albumin-to-globulin concentration ratio (AGR).
+The AGR has been shown to vary in the presence of disease as well as with metabolic activity, so it provides a useful piece of diagnostic data.
+It was determined that the accuracy with which the AGR could be established with 2D-IR (±4%) was larger than that from laboratory assays $(\pm 1\%)$ , but the lack of complex sample preparation showed that the potential exists for this to be a realistic screening approach.